Durai1309/Durai1309/README.md

 ### About Me👋
 Hi there!
-I’m M. Durai Raj, a passionate and innovative software developer with 2 years of experience in designing and delivering cutting-edge web solutions.
-I specialize in building scalable, maintainable, and elegant systems using modern technologies and best practices like SOLID principles, Clean Architecture, and Microservices Architecture.
+I'm M. Durai Raj, a passionate and innovative Senior Software Developer with 2.8 years of experience crafting modern web solutions.
+I write code that's not only functional but also scalable and maintainable—firmly grounded in SOLID principles.

+My core tech stack includes .NET Core, ASP.NET Core MVC, Web API, Entity Framework Core, Vue.js, and SQL Server.
+I specialize in Clean Architecture, Microservices, and Microfrontend Architecture—delivering modular, maintainable systems on both the back end and front end.

-I thrive in Agile environments, where I can adapt quickly to changing requirements and deliver high-quality software solutions.
-My expertise lies in .NET Core, ASP.NET Core MVC/Web API, REST API, Entity Framework Core, Vue.js, and SQL Server, and I have hands-on experience in CI/CD pipelines using Bamboo and Bitbucket and managing IIS (Internet Information Services) for seamless deployment and optimal performance of web applications.
+Agile by mindset, I adapt quickly to evolving requirements while ensuring high-quality delivery.
+I’ve led CI/CD automation using Bamboo and Bitbucket, streamlining release cycles and boosting development efficiency.
+I also bring hands-on expertise in managing IIS for seamless deployments and high-performance web hosting.

-I’m passionate about crafting clean, modular, and extensible code that not only solves problems but also stands the test of time.
-Let’s connect and build the future of software together!
+I thrive in collaborative environments where ideas spark innovation and teamwork fuels great software.
+Whether building microfrontends or driving architectural improvements, I aim to create solutions that are clean, powerful, and built to last.!

 ### Experience👨‍💻
 ### Software Developer🌟